-- 12.5.4.1 Permanent Mobile library operators will be paid Saturday hours and penalties, with no option for time in lieu or a rostered day off due to operational and roster requirements. - 12.5.4.2 Should the mobile library increase its hours of operation beyond 1pm the application of penalty rates will be reviewed by the parties to this Agreement. - 12.6 Saturday and Sunday Work Cleaners
+- 10.5.4.1 Permanent Mobile library operators will be paid Saturday hours and penalties, with no option for time in lieu or a rostered day off due to operational and roster requirements. - 10.5.4.2 Should the Mobile library increase their hours of operation beyond 1pm the application of penalty rates will be reviewed by the parties to this Agreement.

+10.6 Saturday and Sunday Work - Cleaners